teslaluv/Kh-077-DevOps/Linux/Base/Task 3/README.md

 2. Examine the pstree command.
 Make output (highlight) the chain (ancestors) of the current process.

+pstree -h

+Highlights the current process and its ancestors.

 3. What is a proc file system?

 Proc file system (procfs) is virtual file system created on fly when system boots and is dissolved at time of system shut down.